 Key Takeaway: Unlike tiny houses on trailers, tiny houses on foundation can help you build equity over time.

 Con: Lack of Mobility

-If your main desire is to take your tiny house across country to travel and experience new places, then the tiny house on foundation isn’t the right fit for you.
+If your desire is to take your tiny house across the country to experience new places, then the tiny house on a foundation isn’t the right fit for you.
 Without wheels, tiny houses on foundation don’t give you the flexibility that tiny houses on trailers do.
 Not having mobility can also be an issue if you choose to move at any time.

 Key Takeaway: Tiny houses on foundation limit owners to a single location.

 If you’re planning on building a tiny home on foundation, you’ll need land to put it on.
 Buying property can be costly, and the total price for land will be dependent on the lot size you choose to buy and location.
 One of the issues with renting property is that landowners may end up selling the land that you live on, or ask you to move.
 This could potentially cause you to lose your tiny house altogether, or force you to spend a lot of money trying to have a crane lift it onto a trailer.

 Key Takeaway: Buying and renting land can be expensive, and potentially even cause you to lose your tiny house.